AbooMinister25/blog/blog/content/series/bar/barfirst.md

 part=1
 ---

 This is the first part of the series!
+Yay!